-Project Status: The current phases of the project are on-time and expected to be completed Spring 2014.
-Anticipated Completion and Milestones: The project is scheduled to be completed Spring 2014.
-Current project status and available data can be found on the LiDAR project website.
+Project Status: The project was completed Spring 2014 and has moved into operational/maintenance mode.
+Available data can be found on the LiDAR project website.

 Project Funding: Primary funding is coming from Minnesota Clean Water Legacy Fund that was appropriated to DNR in 2009 and again in 2011.
 Legislative appropriation total was \$6,300,000.
 Project Issues, Concerns and Risks: There is a need to identify resources after the Legacy funding expires for on-going data and system maintenance, data collection and processing, training, education and support.
 Project Contacts: Tim Loesch (DNR); Brent Lund (MnGeo)